-Everything about Sanctus St. Emilion, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Sanctus St. Emilion with wine tasting notes, wine and food pairing tips, wine ratings, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Sanctus Vineyards, Terroir, Grapes, Winemaking

 Sanctus is produced from a true parcel selection.
 The vines used to produce Sanctus come from a three-hectare portion of the Chateau La Bienfaisance vineyard.
 The terroir is clay and limestone mixed with iron deposits in the soil.
 With old vines that are on average 40 years of age, the Right bank vineyard is planted to 70% Merlot and 30% Cabernet Franc.

 At Sanctus, a lot of work takes place as the vines go through debudding, deleafing and crop-thinning of the second generation bunches.
 This is to allow for a more uniform ripening and it will also help to reduce yields.
 Yields can be very low to produce Sanctus.

 To give you a scary example to illustrate my point, for the legendary 2009 Bordeaux vintage, the effective yields for Sanctus were only 9 hectoliters per hectare!
 That could set the record for low yields from any top vineyard in Bordeaux.

 To produce the wine of Sanctus, following triple sortings, which take place both in the vineyards and at the winery, the berries are next moved by gravity flow to large, truncated, French oak tanks for the alcoholic fermentation and a 32-day maceration.
 Microbullage under the cap takes place during the fermentation process.